-Wedgewood Commons is a 165,308 square foot grocery-anchored retail centre located at 3600 SE Federal Hwy, Stuart, Florida.
+Wedgewood Commons is a 152,708 square foot grocery-anchored retail centre located at 3600 SE Federal Hwy, Stuart, Florida.
 Wedgewood Commons is located along SE Federal Highway, the main channel through Stuart with the largest retail stores in the region.
 The centre was built in 1987 and is situated on 25.48 acres of land.
-Wedgewood Commons is currently 87% occupied and is anchored by Publix.
+Wedgewood Commons is currently underway with a significant redevelopment including a repositioning the Publix and Beall's outlet.
+Along with the redevelopment the center will see several new tenants joining the center including Home Centric.
+Wedgewood Commons is currently 82% occupied and is anchored by Publix.